-Renovation of the MUNI building at 1419 Bryant Street will start in the spring of 2019 and be completed in 2021.
+Renovation of the MUNI building at 1419 Bryant Street began in the spring of 2019 and was completed in 2021.

 How much will it cost?

-The total project is estimated to cost over $75 million.
+The total project was estimated at over $75 million.
 Although the City is providing the large historic building and paying for the majority of the renovation, it has asked SFACC to shore up community support by raising just a small percentage of the total cost.
-Funds raised by SFACC will be used to renovate the inside of the building into the modernized, multipurpose facility that we need and raise enough funds to support critical programs and services that fall outside the scope of the City budget.
+Funds raised by SFACC have been used to renovate the inside of the building into the modernized, multipurpose facility that we need and to support critical programs and services that fall outside the scope of the City budget.

 Where does my donation go?

-Your tax-deductible gift to Friends of SFACC will outfit the new shelter and support our wide variety of critical, life-saving programs and services that rescue, rehabilitate, and rehome domestic and wild animals.
+Your tax-deductible gift to Friends of SFACC has outfitted the new shelter and supports our wide variety of critical, life-saving programs and services that rescue, rehabilitate, and rehome domestic and wild animals.

 Will the new building be more expensive to run?

 No. Although we have more space and capacity, our enhanced ability to properly care for the animals will help us to be more productive and effective.
 The new facilities enable us to deliver services in line with industry best practices, thus shortening the average length of time animals are in our shelter and reducing the cost of their stays.

 We are the only agency in San Francisco that provides lost and found services for missing animals.
 We are also the first responder to any wildlife or domestic animal emergency, and we provide assistance to animals and people in need during and after disasters–from house fires to earthquakes.
 We also provide care for animals when their owners are indisposed due to displacement, safety, physical or behavioral impairment, institutionalization, or other unexpected emergencies.